 There are other ways private insurers recoup their losses on no-premium plans.
 As a result, it is worth considering the big picture before choosing between Original Medicare and Medicare Advantage plans.
 Zero-premium Medicare Advantage plans may include the following costs:

 - Part B Premium: Regardless of whether you have Original Medicare or an MA plan, you pay the Part B premium.
-In 2022, the premium is $170.01 per month, but it may be higher depending on your income.
-It will be $164.90 in 2023.
+In 2023, the premium is $164.90 per month ($174.70 in 2024).
 Also, if you choose to delay Part B enrollment, you pay a premium penalty for as long as you have Part B coverage.
 Zero-premium plans may cover all, a portion, or none of your Part B premium.

 - Deductibles: Your deductibles for Part A and Part B may be higher in a zero premium MA plan.
 The deductible is the amount you pay out of pocket before your insurance begins covering costs.